We may earn revenue from product links on this page and participate in affiliate programs. Learn More ›

 The charging handle on the BRN-180 is a side charging handle that is directly attached to the bolt of the rifle.

-It has a unique forward design that allowed you to reach up and grab the charging handle and rack the bolt extremely easily.
+It has a unique forward design that allows you to reach up and grab the charging handle and rack the bolt extremely easily.

-The charging handle functions nearly the exact same as an AR-15 but design wise it is widely different.
+The charging handle functions nearly the same as an AR-15’s, but, design-wise, it is very different.

-One thing I really like about the charging handle and bolt overall is the ease of using the charging handle.
+One thing I really like about the charging handle and bolt is the ease of use.
 There is not a ton of resistance when using the charging handle.

 The ejection port on the BRN-180 is longer and wider than a gun in this category.